isomerpages/moe-ast-moehc/_school-histories/Schools/St Margaret's Secondary School.md

 #### **School Crest**
 <img align="left" style="width:20%;margin-right:15px;" src="/images/stmargaretsec1.png">

-The green background represents creation, of which we are a part.
-It stands for life and activity, creativity and growth.
+"The white band running diagonally across the crest stands for purity in thought, word and deed. <br>

-The white cross represents the Christian Mission of the school.
-Like a directional compass, it shows the right way to take and it points us to God's love, truth and provision.
+The white cross represents the Christian mission of the school.
+Like a directional compass, it shows the right way to take and it points us to God’s love, truth and provision. <br>The green background represents creation, of which we are a part.
+It stands for life and activity, creativity and growth. <br>

-The white band running diagonally across from the upper left hand corner to the lower corner stands for purity in thought, word and deed.
+The sash at the base of the emblem represents the friendship ties that bind all who are in the St. Margaret’s School family."

 #### **School Song**
 <a href="https://drive.google.com/file/d/1B-a7BSNW8ZlsKA12PyWEhSdtBQK6TzID/view?usp=share_link" target="_blank">**♫ Listen**</a>